jamulussoftware/jamuluswebsite/wiki/en/en-Walk-Through.md

 ## First start
 Before you start Jamulus:
 1. Close all other applications
-2. Plugin everything (Ethernet cable, audio gear, etc.)
+2. Connect everything (Ethernet cable, audio gear, etc.)

 ... to minimise CPU load and to ensure that no other application tries to use your sound card.